 Flightless birds of the southern oceans, penguins are specialized seabirds well equipped for frigid waters with insulating plumage and fat.
 They are stunning swimmers and have specialized flipper, rather than feathered wings.
 Despite their chilly reputation of loving Antartica, however, several penguin species actually breed in tropical regions.
 The 18 different penguin species vary greatly in size and range, though several types of penguins are physically similar.
 All penguins are in the Spheniscidae bird family.

 Puffins are large auks with broad, colorful bills and whimsical expressions.
 Because of this, they are often called sea clowns or sea parrots.
-They are powerful swimmers and nest in large colonies, where the breed in secluded nests, protecting the colony from predators.
+They are awkward walkers and powerful swimmers.
+They nest in large colonies, where the breed in secluded nests, protecting the colony from predators, like hawks and eagles.
 Typically these colonies are on offshore islands or isolated northern coasts, such as Haystack Rock on the Oregon Coast.
 On land, they have an upright posture, and in flight their wing beats are rapid and their path direct.
 There are only three puffin species – horned, Atlantic and tufted – all in the Alcidae family.

 Unlike many seabirds, tropicbirds have primarily white feathers.
 Their distinctive plumage is easily identified by their very long streaming tail feathers.
 They have short legs and are shallow plunge divers when they hunt.
 There are only three species of tropicbird – the red-billed tropicbird, the white-tailed tropicbird and the red-tailed tropicbird.
 They are magnificent fliers, as a long tail has its acrobatic advantages.
 They are very distinct, and the only members of the Phaethontidae family.